Lawrenceville Cafe - Hours of Operation

 Joining requires a commitment to attend the weekly meetings.
 Naturally, there are times when conflicts arise, simply notify the Small Group leader and they will work with you.

-Small Groups meet throughout the week in homes at various locations in our neighborhoods.
+12Stone Small Groups operate on an 8-11 week semester in the spring and fall.
+They meet once a week in homes at various locations in our neighborhoods.

 Small Group registration begins at the start of each spring and fall semester.